Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 - Middle Tennessee has played 10 games, with four wins against the spread.

-- This season, the Blue Raiders have won against the spread in each of their three games as a favorite of 3.5 points or more.
+- So far this season, the Blue Raiders have been installed as favorites by a 4-point margin or more three times and are 3-0 ATS in those contests.

-- Middle Tennessee's games this year have gone over the total in four out of nine opportunities (44.4%).
+- Middle Tennessee's games this year have hit the over on four of nine set point totals (44.4%).

-- Middle Tennessee is 4-0-1 against the spread and 5-1 overall in games when it records more than 28.0 points.
+- Middle Tennessee is 4-0-1 against the spread and 5-1 overall in games when it scores more than 28.0 points.

-- The Blue Raiders have turned the ball over 18 times this season, eight more turnovers than the Monarchs have forced (10).
+- This year, the Blue Raiders have turned the ball over 18 times, eight more than the Monarchs' takeaways (10).

 - Find the latest spread and moneyline odds for Middle Tennessee at SISportsbook.